tswwe/excalipatch/README.md

 * This is just a workaround, NOT a full solution.
 * This is NOT permanent.
 Every time when Obsidian-excalidraw-plugin updates, the `main.js` will be restored and need to be patched again.
 * This is NOT robust.
 Excalipatch hacks the code of `main.js` by identifying its patterns.
 Thus, if the code makes big changes, Excalipatch may fail on recognizing.
-In that case, please [open an issue](https://github.com/tswwe/excalipatch/issues) or submit PRs.
+In that case, please open an issue or submit PRs.
 * Excalipatch only supports Windows OS currently, though the patched `main.js` file is cross-platform.
 * REMEMBER: Backup the origin `main.js` file.
 If you find anything wrong with your obsidian-excalidraw-plugin, please restore `main.js` first to check if it is caused by Excalipatch.
 If you don't have a backup, you can also update/reinstall Obsidian-excalidraw-plugin.

+# Contributing

+* If Excalipatch reports error when running, please [open an issue](https://github.com/tswwe/excalipatch/issues) and submit error message screenshot and related files including `main.js` and `manifest.json` in obsidian-excalidraw-plugin folder.
+* If you want to contribute to the code, please fork and clone this repo, and work on the `project` folder which contains all the source code.
+The code is written in [aardio](https://ide.update.aardio.com/releases/aardio.7z).